Barry's Time Travel Review Score

 Has The New York Incident Been Stopped?

 Well looks like it has but then again, predestination right?
-This even has already happened.
+This event has already happened.
 Barkeep’s killing the Fizzle Bomber doesn’t necessarily mean that the bombing has been stopped.
 An older Fizzle bomber may have been killed by Barkeep.
 A younger Fizzle Bomber who is not as lost could be responsible for the New York event.
-After all the Fizzle Bomber also has the ability to travel through time as he pleases.
+After all, the Fizzle Bomber also has the ability to travel through time as he pleases.
 We would like to stick to the theory that the New York event happens.

 Did you know that Lucy may have had some Indian philosophies at work?
 Click the image below to know more: